jbolda/gatsby-source-airtable/README.md

           queryName: `OPTIONAL_NAME_TO_IDENTIFY_TABLE`, // optionally default is false - makes all records in this table a separate node type, based on your tableView, or if not present, tableName, e.g. a table called "Fruit" would become "allAirtableFruit".
 Useful when pulling many airtables with similar structures or fields that have different types.
 See https://github.com/jbolda/gatsby-source-airtable/pull/52.
           mapping: { `CASE_SENSITIVE_COLUMN_NAME`: `VALUE_FORMAT` }, // optional, e.g. "text/markdown", "fileNode"
           tableLinks: [`CASE`, `SENSITIVE`, `COLUMN`, `NAMES`] // optional, for deep linking to records across tables.
-          createSeparateNodeType: false, // boolean, default is false, see the documentation on naming conflicts for more information
+          separateNodeType: false, // boolean, default is false, see the documentation on naming conflicts for more information
           separateMapType: false, // boolean, default is false, see the documentation on using markdown and attachments for more information
         },
         {